DrPintoThe2nd/SCINKD/README.md

 _**WARNING**_ Due to current limitations in the final step of the workflow, runtime scales _linearly_ with the total number of sequences in each haplotype, it's strongly recommended to subsample a genome to it's chromosomes.
 Contigs/scaffolds smaller than a robust chromosome also violate the generalized assumptions of the concept and likely won't

+_**Disclaimer**_ This technique reports phasing differences between haplotypes, including contaminants, it's important to look deeper into any regions of interest.

 For the test dataset provided (https://doi.org/10.6084/m9.figshare.27040678.v1), this could be applied simply via:
 ```
 mv Anniella_stebbinsi_HiFi_2024.asm.hic.hap1.p_ctg.FINAL.fasta.gz Anniella_stebbinsi_HiFi_2024.asm.hic.hap1.fasta.gz